kodingway/authentic/README.rst

 You can now run Authentic from the installation directory, e.g.::

-   python /usr/local/lib/python2.6/site-packages/authentic2-x.y.z-py2.6.egg/authentic2/manage.py syncdb --migrate python /usr/local/lib/python2.6/site-packages/authentic2-x.y.z-py2.6.egg/authentic2/manage.py runserver
+   authentic2-ctl syncdb --migrate
+   authentic2-ctl runserver

 You should see the following output::